 The Stocks Reservoir Cafe is conveniently located on the shores of the lake.
 There's great views from the outdoor seating area looking north across the reservoir to Gisburn Forest.

 It's a few miles from the site but The Inn At Whitewell is a great place to visit if you are in the car.
 The beautiful inn sits in a wonderful location high on the banks of the River Hodder a few miles south west of the reservoir.
 It's a place of some note with a history stretching back hundreds of years.
 In the 1300’s the inn was just a small manor house, lived in by the keepers of the Royal forest.
 It was not until the 1700’s, that the building was transformed into a resting place where travellers en route to or from Lancaster could safely stay before continuing their perilous journey.
+You can follow the River Hodder Walk from the reservoir to the inn.

 The inn has got a delightful interior and a nice outdoor seating area with views over the river.
 It's the ideal spot to rest your legs on a summer day.
 After your meal you can enjoy a stroll along the river where there are stepping stones and a waterfall nearby.
 You can find the inn a couple of miles south of Dunsop Bridge at postcode BB7 3AT.